robbridges/go_user_micro/README.md

 - [x] Password Reset as background go routine within handler
 - [x] Helper function to recover from panics within background tasks
 - [x] Implement CORS
-- [] General cleanup - tests are very verbose and repetitive, I'm okay with that as they're also to document how to use the service but there's also likely a better way
+- [x] General cleanup - tests are very verbose and repetitive, The mock handlers are now table tests, still deciding if I want them all like that.
+-